valotas/valotas.com/src/articles/devoxx-2015.md

 ## tl;rd

 Based on the talks I saw last two times during the univercity days, I thought it would be better to just skip them.
 The rest of the conference gave me a bitter sweat taste, as either I did not see anything more than I expected or my expectations were not that big because of lack of big events during this year.

+The most interesting talk for me, was ["Graal.JS - high-performance JavaScript on the JVM"](https://www.youtube.com/watch?v=OUo3BFMwQFo).
+The title is misleading here, as it has not to do with javascript on the JVM directly but with polyglotism on the JVM.
+Worth checking it out I believe.

-So let's break the thing up to smaller peaces...
+Regarding the rest of the conference, let's break it up to smaller peaces...

 ## University days